feathersjs/docs/guides/basics/starting.md

 mkdir public
 ```

 We will also need to host the folder with a webserver.
-This can be done with any webserver like Apache or with a [the http-server module](https://www.npmjs.com/package/http-server) that we can install and host the `public/` folder like this:
+This can be done with any webserver like Apache or with the [http-server module](https://www.npmjs.com/package/http-server) that we can install and host the `public/` folder like this:

 ```
 npm install http-server -g